MicrosoftEdge/magic-mirror-demo/.github/ASSEMBLY.md

 The monitor legs place the mirror as close to the mirror as possible.
 You can find the 3D model of the legs here.

 You can 3d print the legs on [3D Hubs](https://www.3dhubs.com/), or, if you have a 3D printer, you can print them yourself.
-If you don't want to 3D print anything, you use toilet paper rolls.
-Cut them so they are 3 inches tall.
+If you don't want to print the legs, you can use toilet paper rolls.
+They should be 3 inches tall.

 The cabinet has holes along the sides.
 Use the screws to secure the monitor legs to the cabinets using those holes.